dwave-examples/immunization-strategy/README.md

 that contains as few individuals as possible will minimize the number of immunization doses required.
-In this example, we show how this optimization problem can be implemented using the Ocean SDK and solved using the hybrid discrete quadratic model solver available in Leap.
+In this example, we show how this optimization problem can be implemented using the Ocean SDK and solved using the hybrid discrete or constrained quadratic model solvers available in Leap.

 ## Usage